jessfett/HW-15/README.md

 - Summary of Selected Test Subject Data

 ## Codes
-The coding is done via an [app.js](https://github.com/jessfett/HW15/blob/main/StarterCode/static/js/app.js) that is embedded into the [index.html](https://github.com/jessfett/HW-15/blob/main/index.html) that uses data with a .json file.
+The coding is done via an [app.js](https://github.com/jessfett/HW15/blob/main/StarterCode/static/js/app.js) that is embedded into the [index.html](https://github.com/jessfett/HW-15/blob/main/index.html).
+The data is given via a .json file.
 Click the embedded links to go to the files.

 </br>